 These are the number-one tactic to make your product discoverable.
 They use keyword targeting to place your product in the consumer’s search grid.

 - Sponsored Brand Ads

-Also located on the search grid, but falling at the top of the page, these ads allow for more creativity, including adding a logo, your own short headline and three product pictures or three brand store categories.
+Also located on the search grid but falling at the top of the page, these ads allow for more creativity, including adding a logo, your own short headline, three product pictures, or three brand store categories.

 - Sponsored Brand Video Ads

-These fall in the middle of the search grid, and they really capture attention on an otherwise static page.
-Make sure your video is impactful without audio, because few people will click to listen.
+These fall in the middle of the search grid and capture attention on an otherwise static page.
+Make sure your video is impactful without audio because few people will click to listen.

 - Sponsored Display Ads

 The most common placement for sponsored display is at the bottom of product detail pages.
 They can target keywords, ASIN numbers, connected categories and more.

 Amazon Advertising also offers Demand-Side Platform (DSP) ads, which can run on and off platform.
 They can be traditional web banners or automated to display a dynamically generated ad specific to the user.
 DSP comes at a greater cost and has a somewhat large minimum buy, but we can leverage lower minimums through our partners.
 The real power of DSP lies in its targeting capabilities.
 With one campaign, you can target brand loyalists, in-market shoppers, competitor’s shoppers and shoppers who browsed your products but didn’t purchase.

 Another option is Over-the-Top (OTT) ads.
 These are video ads that run on Amazon’s various media devices and sites, like Kindles, Firesticks, Twitch and IMDB TV.
 They can be used to generate awareness.
 While they come at the highest cost and feature a sizable minimum buy, they can greatly increase your brand’s awareness with Amazon shoppers.